oitofelix/mininim/index.md

 50 US$ or 0.12 BTC your name will be acknowledged in the MININIM manual and in the donors page.
 Thank you for your support.

+### Game play

+The image below links to a game play demonstration in the animated PNG (APNG) format.
+This format was chosen because it produces perfect image quality with sizes __much smaller__ than the common general video formats.
+It may not work with all browsers.

 <a href="{{ page.base_local }}{{ site.baseurl }}/game-play.png"
 alt="Game play" title="Click here to watch a game play (APNG format).">